At the time of this writing, my body is on the mend since my knee surgery and blood clot last March, 2021.

 When I finish a training session, I always have more left in the tank.
 And that's exactly where you want to be as you train in your 40s and beyond.

-My buddy Jim Wendler told me he does MURPH almost every day, except rather than running, he uses the air dyne or walks stadium stairs with a weight vest.
+My buddy Jim Wendler told me he does a MURPH almost every day, except rather than running, he uses the air dyne or walks stadium stairs with a weight vest.

 You can follow Bodyweight Bodybuilding if you're needing a break from the weights, and you'll feel better than ever before.
 Going all in on a calisthenics program helps you lean out because bodyweight training is much tougher if you're carrying excess body fat.